Andre-Rovira/EnterpriseScheduler/README.md

 This project provides a robust API for managing and scheduling meetings.
 The API supports flexible timezone handling:
 - Accepts meeting times in any timezone (any offset)
 - Automatically converts all times to UTC for storage
+- Converts meeting times to the user's local timezone when retrieving their meetings

 ## 🚀 CI/CD and Quality Assurance